 He suggests that if these chronic throat symptoms don’t go away after 8 weeks, people should see a doctor and ask to have their esophagus looked at.
 Aviv developed a procedure for looking at the esophagus without general anesthesia.
 With a little numbing medicine in the nose, a camera “about the sixe of a piece of spaghetti” is placed via the nose to look at the throat and esophagus.

 “It’s not a very long and involved test.
 It’s much safer, as you’re not undergoing sedations,” he said.
 “And you can tell instantly if you have a potentially pre-cancerous lesion, which is called Barrett’s esophagus.
 That is the stomach lining creeping up into the esophagus, caused by inflammation.”

 While it’s rare for patients with Barrett’s to develop esophageal cancer, Aviv says people with Barrett’s are at an increased risk for developing the cancer.
 “But it’s so slow growing, you can follow it,” he said.
 “And as soon as it changes into something more dangerous, you can actually remove it or get rid of it very, very easily.”

 While the rapid increase of esophageal cancer is worrying, Aviv is reassured by the opportunity to intervene.
 “We can capture this in the pre-cancerous stage and stop it.
 So it’s unusual that we have this opportunity,” said Aviv.

 While a head-and-neck cancer surgeon familiar with advanced surgical techniques, he does not want people’s health to even get to that point.
 He says the solution is food as medicine, which, regular readers of this site know, is just what this health coach ordered.

-Learn more about the role of food in acid reflux in part II of this article coming tomorrow.
+Learn more about the role of food in acid reflux in part II of this article.